Talk to your Health Care Professional

 Locate a health care professional and hospital near your destination.
 Confirm the local emergency number in case of a serious allergic reaction.

-Some health insurance providers in Ireland also do travel insurance & will cover existing conditions such as allergies.
+Some health insurance providers also do travel insurance & will cover existing conditions such as allergies.

 Other than that don’t forget the usual culprits, make sure your adrenaline pens and passports are in date & have a great time.

 Useful Products when travelling with allergies.

 Consider an insulated wallet such as FRIO.
 FRIO wallets keep your adrenaline autoinjector within safe temperatures of 18-26°C (64.4-78.8°F) for a minimum of 45 hours, even in a constant environmental temperature of 37.8°C (100°F).

 Consider a translation card for restaurants explaining your food allergies in the language of your destination country.